The following is a low tech recipe for a white based terra sigillata

 Application

 Apply terra sigillata to bone dry surfaces.
 Brush three very thin coats with a soft moppy brush.
-For a soft sheen, burnish the terra sigillata with a veggie bag before it completely dries.
+For a soft sheen, I prefer to burnish the terra sigillata with a veggie bag.
 Work in small sections around the piece.
 Alternate burnishing tools are soft t-shirts and micro-fiber rags.
 Burnish pots before terra sigillata completely dries.